The Mock Court-room

 Refurbishment works to the Frankland Colloquium Room in the Faraday Complex have now completed.

 The facility, which was built in the existing Frankland Colloquium Room (LA20,) features a raised judges bench with 3 seats, an authentic courtroom atmosphere with LED-backlit court-room emblem on the wall, a clerks desk, witness box and lawyers desks.
 Complete with state-of-the-art technology to allow for a multitude of teaching styles.

-The aim of the project is to transform the Frankland Room of Faraday in to a Mock Court Room which will also double up as a “non-law ‘standard’ teaching space.”
+The aim of the project was to transform the Frankland Room of Faraday into a Mock Court-room which will also double up as a “non-law ‘standard’ teaching space.”
 This has now been achieved and feedback has been really positive from around the University from both staff and students.

-Several court rooms were studied carefully across the country during the design phase of the project to ensure the facility truly replicated the modern day court room look and feel.
-To improve access to the room, the architects have been instructed to include plans for the installation of a new platform lift which will be installed at the same time as works to the room itself.
+Several court-rooms were studied carefully across the country during the design phase of the project to ensure the facility truly replicated the modern-day court-room look and feel.
+To improve access to the room, a lift has also been installed.

 If you have any queries about this project please contact the project manager via email@example.com.